Parts of Speech-Grounded Subspaces in Vision-Language Models: Related work

-There has been much interest in studying the properties of the VL representations in large-scale models such as CLIP.
-In particular, \citet{goh2021multimodal} show that there exist neurons that fire in response to both visual representations of a concept as well as to text relating to the concept.
-Viewing this as a form of \textit{entanglement}, \citet{Materzynska2022DisentanglingVA} address this by learning a linear subspace in which written text is disentangled from its visual component.
-Whilst we also wish to disentangle visual concepts, we do not focus on disentangling written words from visual representations, but rather visual modalities more generally.
-Further, our solution is instead given in closed form and has far fewer hyperparameters to tune.
 Another popular approach to learning more useful VL representations is fine-tuning; \citet{ilharco2022patching} use fine-tuning in combination with weight interpolation to improve results on specific tasks without affecting existing performance, whilst many other works fine-tune CLIP for specific domains such as action recognition \cite{Wang2021ActionCLIP}, video recognition \cite{ni2022finetune_clip_video}, image captioning \cite{mokady2021clipcap}, and more \cite{shen2022how}.
 Despite the success of fine-tuning, this comes with the restrictive requirement of task-specific labels.
 The method of `prompting' \citep{zhou2022learning_to_prompt,zhou2022conditional_prompt,bahng2022visual_prompt,menon2022task} is one alternative approach.
 At a high level, this technique learns a set of parameters (either in the form of `words' in a prompt \cite{zhou2022conditional_prompt,zhou2022learning_to_prompt} or as pixels appended to an input image \cite{bahng2022visual_prompt,menon2022task}) to steer the input to produce more useful representations for specific downstream tasks.
 In contrast, our method disentangles the modes of variation directly in the joint vision-language representation space--this facilitates the ability to separate semantic information in \textit{both} image and text representations.
 Consequently, the proposed method has direct application for both discriminative tasks and CLIP text-driven generative tasks.

 \paragraph{Component analysis}